kochelmonster/recordwright/docs/recordwright.md

 ---

-## How Does RecordWright Work?
+## How Does Recordwright Work?

 - On the first test run, the interaction is recorded in the browser and saved as JSON.
-- On the next run, RecordWright detects the existing recording and replays it automatically.
+- On the next run, Recordwright detects the existing recording and replays it automatically.
 - If the UI changes, simply rerun the test and re-record the interaction.

 ---